This site requires a more recent version of Adobe Flash Player to function properly.

 Key infrastructural initiatives underway

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visited Macau in 2011 came from Mainland China, Hong Kong and Taiwan.
+It should be noted that most of the tourists visiting Macau are from Mainland China.

-- The Macau International Airport is presently undergoing capacity upgrade.
-Its capacity will be increased to handle 12 million people per year almost double from the current capacity of 6 million people.
+Also, the Hong Kong-Zhuhai-Macau bridge will connect Hong Kong to Macau, thereby, reducing car travel time from 4 hours to 40 minutes.
+It is expected to be completed by 2018.
+The Macau International Airport is presently undergoing capacity upgrades.
+Its capacity will be increased to handle 12 million people per year almost double the current capacity of 6 million people.
 It is expected to be completed by 2017.

 How Does Trefis Modelling Work?